 - Updating VMtools after major ESXi upgrades.
 (This may or may not require rebooting virtual servers; worst case it can require rebooting all VMs.)

 - Server P2V migrations.
-(Sometime this can require complete server rebuilding when the old physical server will not P2V.)
+(Sometimes this can require complete server rebuilding when the old physical server will not P2V.)

 - VM deployments.
 (Unless self-service is set up, this can be a big “time” consumer.)